 The Faculty Vice President.

-One representative of the elected members of the Faculty Senate from each constituency, chosen through a college election conducted by the Senate Secretary by April 1st of the fully-affiliated faculty of each constituency.
+One representative of the elected members of the Faculty Senate from each constituency, chosen through a college election, immediately following the conclusion of the general Senate election, conducted by the Senate Secretary of the fully-affiliated faculty of each constituency.
 If chosen in first term as senator, the Senator elected to EC membership would carry over to second year, if selected for EC membership in second term there would be no carry over to a new term even in the event of reelection unless the constituency only has one representative

 The chair of the Executive Committee shall be the Faculty President.